Frequently Asked Questions

 Are vehicles allowed?

-No unauthorized vehicles are permitted.
+No unauthorized vehicles are permitted within the barricaded route.
 This includes motorized vehicles, bicycles, skateboards, scooters or any other wheeled vehicles.
 The exceptions are baby strollers and wheeled accommodations for handicapped individuals.

 Are volunteers needed for the event?

 Yes, please!
-We are required by Guinness World Records to station stewards all along the barricades to ensure that no one enters the route at any point but the designated entry point, and to ensure that if anyone leaves the route prior to crossing the end point, they are not permitted re-entry and their participant numbers are recorded and participants are disqualified from the record attempt.
+We are required by Guinness World Records to station stewards all along the barricades to ensure that no one enters the route at any point other than the designated entry point.
+Additionally, stewards will ensure that anyone who leaves the route prior to crossing the end point, or attempts short cuts instead of completing the entire route, not permitted re-entry.
+Those participants’ racer bib numbers will be recorded and participants are disqualified from the record attempt.

 How long is the Second Line route?